Holographic Representation of One-Dimensional Many-Body Quantum States via Isometric Tensor Networks: Introduction

 \section{Introduction}

 Quantum many-body physics lies at the heart of modern science, yielding emergent phenomena ranging from high-temperature superconductivity to exotic topological phases~\cite{Anderson:MoreIsDifferent,Lee:RevModPhys:2006,Hasan:RevModPhys:2010}.
 Yet the very source of that diversity---the exponential dimensionality of the many-body Hilbert space---makes a full description of quantum states notoriously difficult.
 Among the strategies devised to tame this complexity, tensor network representations have proven exceptionally fruitful~\cite{Cirac:RevModPhys:2021}.
 In one dimension (1D) in particular, matrix product states (MPS) combined with density matrix renormalization group (DMRG) algorithms have become the gold standard for ground-state and low-energy calculations~\cite{White:PRL:1992,White:PRB:1993,Schollwock:RevModPhys:2005,Verstraete:PRB:2006,Hastings:JStatMech:2007,Verstraete:AdvPhys:2008, Ulrich:AnnPhys:2011,Orus:AnnPhys:2014}.
-This efficiency, however, comes at the cost of restricting the accessible manifold of states: In terms of entanglement and complexity~\cite{complexity}, MPS faithfully capture only weakly entangled (``area-law") and low-complexity states.
-Extensions such as the multiscale entanglement renormalization ansatz (MERA) and tree tensor networks (TTN) broaden this reach to capture the critical (logarithmic) scaling of entanglement entropy~\cite{Shi:PRA:2006,Vidal:PRL:2007,Vidal:PRL:2008,Murg:PRB:2010}.
-Nevertheless, these approaches become inaccurate or prohibitively costly for (i) highly entangled (``volume-law"), high-complexity states---typically less physical in practice, as they arise only after exponentially long evolution times---and (ii) highly entangled yet low-complexity states of greater physical interest, such as short-time-evolved states~\cite{Poulin:PRL:2011,Sheng-Hsuan:PRXQ:2021,Brandao:PRXQ:2021}.
+This efficiency, however, comes at the cost of restricting the accessible manifold of states both in entanglement and complexity~\cite{complexity}.
+In particular, MPS provides an efficient description for weakly entangled (``area-law") and low-complexity states, and the multiscale entanglement renormalization ansatz (MERA) and tree tensor networks (TTN) broaden this reach by capturing the critical (logarithmic) scaling of entanglement entropy~\cite{Shi:PRA:2006,Vidal:PRL:2007,Vidal:PRL:2008,Murg:PRB:2010}.
+Nevertheless, these approaches become prohibitively costly for highly entangled (``volume-law") states, requiring a number of parameters that scales exponentially with the system size.
+Within the volume-law regime, highly entangled, high-complexity states are often of limited physical relevance, as they arise only after exponentially long evolution times~\cite{Poulin:PRL:2011,Brandao:PRXQ:2021}.
+In contrast, highly entangled yet low-complexity states are of much greater physical interest, such as those obtained after short-time evolution or those with nontrivial structural constraints~\cite{Sheng-Hsuan:PRXQ:2021}.